Luca Dipierro: Films

-Since 2006, Dipierro has created more than thirty short animated films, some used as booktrailers for the work of writers such as C.A.
+Since 2006, Dipierro has created numerous short animated films, some used as booktrailers for the work of writers such as C.A.
 Conrad, Mary Gaitskill, Tove Jansson, Jim Knipfel, Robert Lopez, Jenny Offil, Studs Terkel, and Leni Zumas.
 Between 2014 and 2015, Dipierro toured with the show Paper Circus, a screening of his animations with a live soundtrack performed with the Italian band Father Murphy.
 Paper Circus has been presented in various cinemas and galleries across the USA: the Hollywood Theatre and the Clinton Street Theatre in Portland, OR, Cinefamily at The Silent Movie Theatre in LA, the Grand Illusion Cinema in Seattle, WA, Spectacle Theater and Millennium Film Workshop in Brooklyn, NY and many others.

 His latest animated film is called The Cadence, A Tale of Paper and Cloth, completed in 2022.

 Dipierro was the subject of a 2011 documentary short film directed by American photographer McNair Evans.

 Publications

 Dipierro is the author of the art-zine series Das Ding, published by The Walk; an illustrated novel in cards, A Wooden Leg, co-created with Leni Zumas (The Walk, 2014); and numerous art booklets.
 Dipierro has also published a book of short fictions in Italian, Biscotti neri (Madcap, 2011), described by Jim Knipfel as "dark, surreal, and extremely unsettling [...] folk tales of the future."
 Dipierro's prose in English has appeared in Gigantic, Harp and Altar, No Colony, New York Tyrant, PANK, the anthology City Sages Baltimore, and other publications.
+In 2024, Dipierro edited and translated into Italian and anthology of Frank Stanford's poetry, Acqua segreta, published by Interno Poesia.